Inborn errors of carbohydrate metabolism: Galactose

 Galactosemia, the inability to metabolize galactose in liver cells, is the most common monogenic disorder of carbohydrate metabolism, affecting 1 in every 55,000 newborns.
 When galactose in the body is not broken down, it accumulates in tissues.
 The most common signs are failure to thrive, hepatic insufficiency, cataracts and developmental delay.
 Long term disabilities include poor growth, mental retardation, and ovarian failure in females.

 Galactosemia is caused by mutations in the gene that makes the enzyme galactose-1-phosphate uridylyltransferase.
 Approximately 70% of galactosemia-causing alleles have a single missense mutation in exon 6.
 A milder form of galactosemia, called Galactokinase deficiency, is caused a lack of the enzyme uridine diphosphate galactose-4-epimerase which breaks down a byproduct of galactose.
-This type of is associated with cataracts, but does not cause growth failure, mental retardation, or hepatic disease.
+This type of is associated with cataracts, but does not cause growth failure, intellectual disability, or hepatic disease.
 Dietary reduction of galactose is also the treatment but not as severe as in patients with classical galactosemia.
 This deficiency can be systemic or limited to red blood cells and leukocytes.

 Screening is performed by measuring GAL-1-P urydil transferase activity.
 Early identification affords prompt treatment, which consists largely of eliminating dietary galactose.

+Sucrose

+Sucrose (table sugar) is a disaccharide consisting of a glucose molecule bound to a fructose molecule.
+Like lactose, it must be broken into its constituent parts before it can be absorbed.

+Rare mutations affecting the sucrase-isomaltase enzyme or damage to the small intestine cause sucrase-isomaltase deficiency.
+This condition causes lactose intolerance-like reactions to sucrose and starch.